zerocore-ai/app-friday/CONTRIBUTING.md

 6.  **Build** the project

-    - For a detailed look on how to build app-mono look at our [README file](./README.md).
+    - For a detailed look on how to build app-friday look at our [README file](./README.md).

 7.  **Start writing** your code